Kevinnota/NED-flow/docs/source/reference_db.rst

 .. code-block:: bash

-   ned-ref-manager.py -db plant -al example_files/ref_genome_list.tsv
+   ned-ref-manager.py -db plant --assembly_list example_files/ref_genome_list.tsv

 This is useful if you want to supplement the default set of reference genomes (e.g., adding a wolf genome to complement domestic dog).
 Or for testing for NED-flow is working.